Tropicana Brands Group: Sold to PepsiCo and twenty-first century (1998–2021)

-A logo used from 2007 to 2017.

 Tropicana was acquired by PepsiCo in 1998 for $3.3 billion, which combined it with the Dole brand for marketing purposes.
 The company has become the world's leading producer of branded fruit juices.
 Tropicana headquarters moved to Chicago in 2003.

 Due to the decreased productivity of Florida's orange crop in the wake of several damaging touches of frost, Tropicana began using a blend of Florida and Brazilian oranges in 2007.
 Citing an increased consumer interest in the origin of food products, the company announced in February 2012 that its Tropicana Pure Premium line would return to sourcing oranges only from Florida.
 Tropicana later reverted to sourcing its oranges from both Florida and Brazil due to the Asian citrus psyllid, a microscopic insect that spreads a bacterial disease that causes citrus greening.
 It is estimated that the disease has killed over 75% of Florida's citrus trees.

 In February 2009, Tropicana switched the design on all cartons sold in the United States to a new image created by the Arnell Group.
-The new packaging featured an image of a stemmed glass of orange juice, redesigned the cap to look like the outside of an orange, and rotated the name to be read vertically.
+The new packaging featured an image of a stemmed glass of orange juice, redesigned the cap to resemble an orange's exterior, and rotated the name for vertical reading.
 After two months of negative consumer reaction and a 20% drop in sales, Tropicana switched back to its original design of an orange skewered by a drinking straw.

-In early 2010, Tropicana reduced the size of its traditional 64 USfloz carton to 59 USfloz in the U.S. market and maintained the original price.
-This change represented a 7.8% price-per-ounce increase for consumers.
-In 2018, Tropicana again reduced the size of its containers, from 59 USfloz to 52 USfloz, due to more shortages and high demand.
+In early 2010, Tropicana reduced the size of its traditional cartons from 64 to 59 USfloz in the U.S. market and maintained the original price.
+This change represented a 7.8% increase in the price per ounce for consumers.
+In 2018, Tropicana again reduced the size of its containers, from 59 to 52 USfloz, with Tropicana's website stating it was due to a raise in commodity prices from orange crop yields declining due to natural events and Hurricane Irma.

 Joint venture with PAI Partners (2021–present)

 On August 3, 2021, PepsiCo announced that they would sell a majority stake in Tropicana, Naked Juice, and other juice brands to PAI Partners for $3.3 billion, to concentrate on their healthy snack foods and zero-calorie beverages.
 They would retain a 39% stake in the new joint-venture company and have exclusive distribution rights to the brands in the USA.

-In November 2024, Tropicana announced they were redesigning its packaging, reducing the size of its orange juice containers.
+In November 2024, Tropicana announced it was redesigning its packaging, reducing the size of its orange juice containers.
 The company will replace the 52-ounce carafe with a narrower 46-ounce bottle.
 This change comes amid declining orange juice consumption in the United States.

 In February 2025, Tropicana reported that it was in financial distress and warned it may file for Chapter 11 bankruptcy protection.
-The company blamed several factors as part of its struggles, such as declining sales, inflation, changes in Americans' diets, increased competition, and natural disasters occurring in Florida and Brazil due to climate change.
-The latter reason, in particular, caused production to be shedded by over 73% since 2015.
+The company blamed several factors for its struggles, including declining sales, inflation, changes in Americans' diets, increased competition, and natural disasters in Florida and Brazil driven by climate change.
+The latter reason, in particular, caused production to be shed by over 73% since 2015.